TORTS ARISING OUT OF INTERFERENCE WITH CUSTODY AND VISITATION

 Second, states should provide remedies for parents who have been denied visitation.
 The only explanation that courts have provided for refusing to grant remedies for interference with visitation is that this tort would "encourage claims for petty infractions."
 Gleiss v.
 Newman, 141 Wis.
 2d 379, 415 N.W.2d 845, 846 (Ct.
 App.
 1987).
 The courts present no evidence that this evil has occurred in any state that has adopted remedies for parents who only have visitation rights.
 In fact, in the states that have adopted torts resulting from denials of visitation, it is rare to find more than one appellate case where this tort was an issue.

 In addition, jurisdictions that have provided damage remedies only to custodial parents have raised serious equal protection questions.
 Why should the parent who won the custody battle have a right to recover damages, but not the other parent?
 Since women are usually the custodial parents, does the failure to provide equal remedies to noncustodial parents unfairly discriminate against men?
 While these questions are beyond the scope of this article, it is difficult to imagine how a jurisdiction could award damages only to custodial parents yet provide satisfactory answers to these two questions.
 The better approach is to allow a cause of action in tort for deprivation of either custody or visitation.

-Go to: Visitation Category
+Go to: Child Custody Category